21720 Human Resource Management6cp

 There are course requisites for this subject.
 See access conditions.

 Anti-requisite(s): 21866 Human Resource Management: Concepts and Applications

 This subject presents an introduction to the field of human resource management (HRM).
-Topics covered include historical steps in the development of the human resource function and the forces that have shaped its development; the role and importance of strategic HRM; ethical considerations in HRM and contribution to good corporate governance; implications of HRM policies and procedures for human and other forms of sustainability; the importance of effective HR information systems; the contribution of various HR functions such as job analysis and design, recruitment, selection, remuneration management, performance management and appraisal as well as training and development; the role of key stakeholders including government, industrial tribunals and associations; forms of regulation and entitlements including legislation, awards and agreements; handling workplace grievances and performance problems; managing diversity and EEO.
-A key component of the subject is an online HRM simulation, where students use data analytical tools and enter decisions to enhance HRM operations and organisational outcomes.
+Topics covered include; the role and importance of strategic HRM; ethical considerations in HRM and contribution to good corporate governance; implications of HRM policies and procedures for human and other forms of sustainability; the importance of effective HR talent attraction and retention; the contribution of various HR functions such as recruitment, selection, motivation, rewards and incentives, performance management and appraisal, as well as training and development; and the role of key stakeholders and performance problems; managing diversity and EEO.
+The subject investigates frameworks that assist with crafting an effective HRM, identifying challenges (including ethical issues) and devising solutions.
+The subject also examines employee engagement and other leading edge HRM analytics.
+A key component of the subject is gaining skills in the ability to think critically about crafting a HRM system for global and Indigenous cultures, as well as the ability to use HRM tools that enhance organisational outcomes.

 Detailed subject description.